masasa/interview-questions/README.md

 ##Find Best Stock Orders Based On Future Knowledge

-Given an array of stocks prices in array of days (stocks[i] is stock price in day i) should<br>
+Given an array of stocks prices in array of N days (stocks[i] is stock price in day i) should<br>
-find the best actions to preform in each day and return actions that will yield the maximal revenue.<br><br>
+find the best actions to preform in each day and return actions that will yield the maximal revenue.

 <b>Possible orders for each day:</b>
 <ul>